We respect your privacy. We owe all clients a duty of confidentiality and will comply with all privacy laws.

 Why we collect information

 We will only use your personal information for work you ask us to do or to tell you about our services or events.
 We will protect the security of your personal information once we receive it but we cannot guarantee the security of transmission from you.
+No method of transmission over the Internet, or method of electronic storage, is 100% secure.
+Therefore, we cannot guarantee the absolute security of your Personal Information.

 We will only collect personal information if: